Andorra: Transport

 Until the 20th century, Andorra had very limited transport links to the outside world, and development of the country was affected by its physical isolation.
-Even now, the nearest major airports at Toulouse and Barcelona are both three hours' drive from Andorra.

 Andorra has a road network of 279 km, of which 76 km is unpaved.
 The two main roads out of Andorra la Vella are the CG-1 to the Spanish border near Sant Julià de Lòria, and the CG-2 to the French border via the Envalira Tunnel near El Pas de la Casa.
 Bus services cover all metropolitan areas and many rural communities, with services on most major routes running half-hourly or more frequently during peak travel times.
 There are frequent long-distance bus services from Andorra to Barcelona and Toulouse, plus a daily tour from the former city.
 Bus services mostly are run by private companies, but some local ones are operated by the government.

-There are no airports for fixed-wing aircraft within Andorra's borders but there are, however, heliports in La Massana (Camí Heliport), Arinsal and Escaldes-Engordany with commercial helicopter services and an airport located in the neighbouring Spanish comarca of Alt Urgell, 12 km south of the Andorran-Spanish border.
-Since July 2015, Andorra–La Seu d'Urgell Airport has operated commercial flights to Madrid and Palma de Mallorca, and is the main hub for Air Andorra and Andorra Airlines.
+There are no airports for fixed-wing aircraft within Andorra's borders but there are, however, heliports in La Massana (Camí Heliport), Arinsal and Escaldes–Engordany with commercial helicopter services and an airport located in the neighbouring Spanish comarca of Alt Urgell, 12 km south of the Andorran–Spanish border.
+Since July 2015, Andorra–La Seu d'Urgell Airport has operated commercial flights to Madrid and Palma de Mallorca, and is the main hub for Andorra Airlines.